“A brand is no longer what we tell the consumer is. It’s what consumers tell each other it is.”

 - Follow relevant parties where possible.

-- Give people REASON to follow you, by posting interesting and relevant updates.
-For example, if you are (like us) a recruitment agency, post relevant industry news that clients and candidates will benefit from.
-Post jobs or candidate profiles that you are currently working with.
+- Give people a reason to follow you by posting interesting and relevant updates.
+For example, if you (like us) are a recruitment agency, post relevant industry news that clients and candidates will benefit from.

 - Post regularly but not unnecessarily.
 Try posting daily, but do not overwhelm your followers with ‘spam’.
-Unnecessary posting will bore your followers and will cause ‘scroller apathy’ in that they will lose interest in reading your posts, and possibly (very worst case…) UNFOLLOW YOU!
+Unnecessary posting will bore your followers and will cause ‘scroller apathy’ in that they will lose interest, and possibly (very worst case…) UNFOLLOW YOU!
 Something to be avoided at all costs.

 - Harness the power of your employees, especially on LI, by having them ‘like and share’ different posts.
 By so doing, your post will be seen by a wider network and is more likely to encourage people to read the post.
-Human beings are interesting, in that when we see other people have liked or shared a post, we feel more confident in adding our own ‘approval’ and liking it too.
+People (or 'sheeple') are interesting, in that when we see other people have liked or shared a post, we feel more confident in adding our own ‘approval’ and liking it too.

 3) Always seek to improve your knowledge and understanding of branding.

 There is no shame in admitting that you are not yet a pro at branding!
-If you’re a natural then props to you, however it is important to admit that everyone and anyone on this branding journey has room for improvement.
+If you’re natural then props to you, however, it is important to admit that everyone and anyone on this branding journey has room for improvement.
 We can all do better and be better.
-So, buy a book! (and read it…) try a training course.
-There are plenty of free, online options that you can do at your own pace.
+So, buy a book (and read it), try a training course, ask someone more experienced for tips and advice.
+There are plenty of free, online options that you can use at your own pace.
 Seek out expos and training days.
 There are plenty of different resources available to assist you in your journey to become a branding guru.
 Just don’t be afraid of investing time, because the ROI will come back tenfold.